Improving Adversarial Robustness of Zero-Shot CLIP with Confidence-Aware Weighting: Introduction

 The TeCoA \citep{mao2022understanding} method was the first to study the zero-shot robustness of large-scale vision-language models.
 It showed the importance of using text supervision with a contrastive adversarial loss while applying different adaptation approaches \citep{bahng2022exploring}.
 Later, the PMG-AFT \citep{wang2024pre} method added new terms to the previous loss function to enhance robustness while causing a smaller decrease in performance on clean data.
 More recently, TGA-ZSR \citep{yu2024text} introduced a method that improves both robustness and clean accuracy, along with the interpretability of attacks.
 This approach used text supervision with semantic information instead of relying on the model’s output probabilities.
 Despite their effectiveness, these methods either need high memory usage, or still struggle to maintain robust accuracy under strong attacks.

+However, existing methods treat all adversarial examples equally during training, regardless of their difficulty or stability.
+This assumption limits robustness since samples with different confidence levels contribute unequally to model learning.
+Here, we define confidence as the model’s predicted probability for the true class.
+As observed in our analysis, samples with low robust confidence are more likely to change their predicted labels under perturbations, indicating that the model is less stable on these examples.
+On the other hand, highly confident clean samples are already robust and require less adaptation.
+Therefore, applying the same weight to all examples can lead to inefficient optimization and overfitting on easy samples.
+To address this issue, our method introduces a confidence-aware weighting mechanism that assigns larger weights to low-confidence adversarial examples, allowing the model to focus more on unstable samples and improve robustness without sacrificing clean accuracy.

-We propose a novel adversarial fine-tuning loss named Confidence-Aware Weighting (CAW) that improves the robustness of a pre-trained CLIP model while preserving clean accuracy and reducing memory usage.
+We propose a adversarial fine-tuning loss named Confidence-Aware Weighting (CAW) that improves the robustness of a pre-trained CLIP model while preserving clean accuracy and reducing memory usage.
+To the best of our knowledge, this combination has not been previously explored for improving adversarial robustness in zero-shot VLMs.
 This method introduces two key components designed to improve robustness and maintain generalization.
 The first is a Confidence-Aware term, which weights the KL divergence between clean and adversarial prediction distributions of the fine-tuned and frozen pre-trained CLIP models, ensuring that training focuses more on hard adversarial examples.
 The second is a regularization term, which matches adversarial image features from the fine-tuned image encoder with those from the frozen pre-trained encoder, helping retain semantic knowledge from the pre-trained model and reducing overfitting.
-Experiments on TinyImageNet and 14 zero-shot datasets (see Appendix~\ref{subsec:datasets} for details) demonstrate state-of-the-art performance under AutoAttack, surpassing both PMG-AFT and TGA-ZSR in robust accuracy.
+Experiments on TinyImageNet and 14 zero-shot datasets (see Section~\ref{subsec:datasets} for details) demonstrate state-of-the-art performance under AutoAttack, surpassing both PMG-AFT and TGA-ZSR in robust accuracy.
 Under PGD-100 and CW, the proposed method outperforms PMG-AFT in both robust and clean accuracy, while maintaining lower memory usage than both baselines.

-The key contributions of this work are: \begin{itemize} \item Propose CAW to improve zero-shot robustness by emphasizing challenging samples. \item Achieves higher robust accuracy than PMG-AFT and TGA-ZSR under AutoAttack. \item Improves clean and robust accuracy over PMG-AFT under PGD-100 and CW. \item Requires less memory than PMG-AFT and TGA-ZSR. \end{itemize}
+The key contributions of this work are: \begin{itemize} \item We propose a Confidence-Aware Weighting method that focuses on challenging samples by scaling the KL divergence term to improve zero-shot robustness while maintaining better retention of prior knowledge on clean inputs. \item It demonstrates superior robust performance compared to both PMG-AFT and TGA-ZSR under AutoAttack. \item It also shows improvements in both clean and robust accuracy over PMG-AFT under PGD-100 and CW attacks. \item Furthermore, it uses less memory compared to PMG-AFT and TGA-ZSR. \end{itemize}